privacycg/is-logged-in/README.md

 keep track of who to log out and credential tokens to be scoped to user names.

-Here’s how the API for checking the IsLoggedIn status could look:
+Here’s how the API for checking the login status could look:

 ```
-navigator.isLoggedIn() –> Promise<bool>
+navigator.checkLoginState() –> Promise<bool>
 ```

 This last API could potentially be allowed to be called by third-party